thadoe/Digital_projects_in_Verilog_SystemC/Botton_Debounce_Circuit/readme.md

-This is a simple and reusable double flip-flops button debouncing module.
+A simple and reusable module for button debouncing with double flip-flops.